echarrod/GlobalTerrorismAttacks/README.md

 - Dropdown list to select information about a terrorist attack
 - Plot visualisation of groups classification after PCA/SVD has been applied
 - Better feature selection
+- Classifier confidence
+- Breakdown which features contributed the most to the classification